schaefsteven/yooper.cc/content/resume/hunter.md

     company: SS Web Services
     date: Jun 2022 - Present
     description: |
-        Work with businesses to meet their online needs by building websites, managing google listings, tracking website traffic, managing hosting and DNS, etc.
+        Work with businesses to meet their online needs by building websites, managing Google listings, tracking website traffic, managing hosting and DNS, etc.
         ### **Recent Projects:**
         * **Rocky Hutchins Website** - Created a site with an original design and implemented several useful features such as web scraping, automatic contact cards, link forwarding, analytics, a CMS, and more. **Technologies used:** *Hugo, Bootstrap, HTML, SCSS, Decap CMS, NPM, PurgeCSS, Netlify, Cloudflare*
         * **SS Web Services Website** - Created a performant and easy-to-maintain site to showcase the work of SS Web Services and reach new clients. **Technologies used:** *Hugo, Bootstrap, HTML, SCSS, NPM, Netlify*